 This R Server tutorial demonstrates how you can write R code once and deploy anywhere, using RevoScaleR data sources and remote compute contexts.

 Learn how to use RevoScaleR for advanced modeling and data transformation, and optimize for different compute contexts.

 The Microsoft Data Science Team has provided solution templates that can be used to jump-start solutions for common scenarios.
 All T-SQL and R code is provided, along with instructions on how to train and deploy a model for scoring using SQL Server stored procedures.

 For more information, see Machine Learning Templates with SQL Server 2016 R Services.

 Resources and Reading

-To run any of these tutorials, you must download and install R Services (in-Database) as described here: Set up SQL Server R Services
+To run these tutorials, you must download and install the SQL Server machine learning components, as described here:

-In SQL Server 2017 CTP 2.0, R Services has been renamed Machine Learning Services (in-Database).
-With this latest release, you can install either R or Python, or both.
+With SQL Server 2017 CTP 2.0, you can install either R or Python, or both.
 Otherwise the overall setup process, architecture, and requirements are the same.

 After running SQL Server setup, don't forget these important steps: